-But as a consumer, environmental science, and nutrition student, I was determined to broaden my perspective, and set out to speak with a farmer and a plant scientist to learn more about what role GMOs may have in our world.
+But as a consumer and an environmental science and nutrition student, I was determined to broaden my perspective, and set out to speak with a farmer and a plant scientist to learn more about what role GMOs may have in our world.

 After reading the book “Tomorrow’s Table,” I spoke with authors Raoul W. Adamchak, an organic farmer and educator at University of California Davis, as well as his wife, Pamela C. Ronald, a professor from the Department of Plant Pathology and Genome Center, also at University of California Davis.

 As I read, researched, and spoke with different people about GMOs, I discovered an under-appreciated perspective, worthy of being more widely shared.

 What is a GMO anyway?